Tsuey/L4D2-FGD-Edits/readme.md

 8. Marking leftover unused entities as Obsolete with the apropriate icon.
 7. A whole lot of entity fixes specific for L4D2.
 8. Generic helper models for all weapon_spawn, item_spawn, upgrade_spawn.
 To diferentiate specific weapon spawnpoints from randomised spawns.
 9. Helper meshes for env_sprites, which are balls colored in the same color sprites are colored.
-Furthermode, all sprites are now "World Space Glow" by default, which is what lensflare sprites usualyl always are supposed to be.
+Furthermode, all sprites are now "World Space Glow" by default, which is what lensflare sprites usually always are supposed to be.
 10. A bunch of new iconsprites and helper models for some often used entities, to differentiate them better.
 11. Optional color helpers for point_spotlight. unfotunately you have to **manually** set the color by copypasting the brightness value into the helper color field.
 If you don't, the color will default to turquoise.
 But this can help you remind yourself what color the light has without having to click on the entity.
 12. Worldspawn settings to choose a Skybox, Music Post-String, Witch behaviour, and "Detail material type" from a choice list.